Catapush/catapush-ios-sdk-pod/README.md

 ## License

-catapush-ios-sdk-pod is available under the MIT license.
+catapush-ios-sdk-pod is available under the Proprietary APIs license.
 See the LICENSE file for more info.